 For information on disabled parking permits visit the website below.

 The six-storey multi-deck Windsor Carpark is located on the corner of Philip Highway and Main North Road in the Playford CBD.
+Providing ready access to shopping and new CBD developments, it provides secure parking, free for the first three hours.

 Open hours are between 6am and 10.30pm Monday to Friday, and open until 11.30pm on weekends.